bryanthowell-tableau/tableau_tools/README.md

 Ex.

     new_luid = t.create_group("Awesome People")
+    # or if using TableauServerRest
+    new_luid = t.groups.create_group('Awesome People')

 #### 1.3.3 Adding users to a Group
 Once users have been created, they can be added into a group via the following method, which can take either a single string or a list/tuple set.
-Anywhere you see the `"luid_s"` pattern in a parameter, it means you can pass a unicode string or a list of unicode strings to make the action happen to all of those in the list.
+Anywhere you see the `"or_luid_s"` pattern in a parameter, it means you can pass a  string or a list of strings to make the action happen to all of those in the list.

 `TableauRestApiConnection.add_users_to_group(username_or_luid_s, group_name_or_luid)`